juniorsysadmin/juniorsysadmin-dnscache/README.markdown

 ####`package_name`

-Determines the name of the package to install.
-Defaults to dnscache-run on osfamily Debian or ndjbdns on osfamily Redhat.
+Determines the name of the package(s) to install.
+Defaults to ['dnscache-run'] on osfamily Debian or ['ndjbdns'] on osfamily Redhat.
+If you wish to use the dnscache binary from Debian's dbndns package, use ['dbndns', 'dnscache-run'] .

+####`root_servers_source`

+Source for the file that should contain the list of DNS root servers or if FORWARDONLY is used, the list of caching servers to query.

 ####`service_enable`